MrStahlfelge/lightblocks/README.md

 write notes for myself in my native tongue.

 ## Server
-Deploy to Heroku or dokku with
+To set up a multiplayer server with a vserver, you can deploy to Heroku or dokku with

      git subtree push --prefix server remotename master

+For local play or other setups, you can build a jar file with

+     gradlew server:build

+OpenJDK8 for building and using recommended.